Lake Merritt: Connecting waterways

-Cleanup and restoration
+Cleanup and restration

 Because storm drains in downtown Oakland and surrounding areas drain directly into the lake, trash and nutrient pollution have become the largest problems affecting Lake Merritt.
 Increased levels of chemicals like nitrogen and phosphorus cause algae blooms, which deplete the water of oxygen.
 Aeration fountains, funded by donations, have been installed to help with this problem.
 "Water quality in an area of about one acre around each unit is improved by the transfer of oxygen from the air, and by mixing the top and bottom layers of the Lake."
-A proposed aeration system was never approved by the City of Oakland.
+In August 2022, an algae bloom caused a large fish kill in the lake.
+The following year, the city installed an aeration foundation in the lake.

 Trash removal is coordinated by the non-profit Lake Merritt Institute under contract with the City of Oakland.
 The Institute sponsors clean-ups five days a week during the school year, and four days a week during the summer.
 Individuals can also work alone using the four "U-Clean-It" boxes maintained by the Institute.
 One way volunteers clean the lake is by using long-handled nets.
 About 1,000 to 6,000 pounds of trash are removed monthly.
 Among the many individual and group volunteers, of special note are those who have been cleaning the trash since 1997: the regular Saturday and Tuesday volunteers, the Peralta Service Corporation (part of the Unity Council), St. Paul's Episcopal School 6th Grade, and HandsOn Bay Area.

 Pollution

 In addition to nutrient pollution, more toxic agents have drained into the lake from time to time.
 In 1998, about 20 gallons of diesel fuel leaked into the lake following a "freakish accident" in the basement of the Caltrans building in the 100 block of Grand Avenue.

 On June 27, 2011, the Oakland Fire Department and California Department of Fish and Game responded to a diesel fuel spill that covered five acres of the northwest side of the lake.
 "Because the storm drain connects to other storm drains in the city, and due to the heavy rain, Oakland Fire Battalion Chief Darin White said firefighters were having difficulty finding where the spill originated."

+In April 2022, a large illegal homeless encampment caught fire and burned the pedestrian pathway and underpass at Lake Merritt.
+Debris, including oil cans, were seen spilling into the lake following the fire.
+The encampment had been reported to the city as a public safety hazard for more than 2 years before the fire occurred.